 If you're thinking about obtaining a master's degree in mechanical engineering, one of your first questions should probably be: is this going to be worth the time, money and effort it is going to require over the long-term of my engineering career?
+And no, you can't just think of the salary.

 If you’re like most engineers, you may have thought about obtaining a master’s degree in order to make more money or gain a competitive advantage.
 But is it really worth the extra time, effort, and money that you’d spend pursuing an advanced degree?
 I’ll outline the advantages and disadvantages that you should consider.